 Note: The following instructions use the PGDATA environment variable.
-See supplementary content APPENDIX-F for instructions on configuring PGDATA and APPENDIX-I for PGLOG.
+Refer to APPENDIX-F for instructions on configuring PGDATA and APPENDIX-I for PGLOG.

 To verify that system denies are logged when unprivileged users attempt to change database configuration, as the database administrator (shown here as "postgres"), run the following commands: